cecilzzz/interior-design-guide/content/posts/japandi/40-japanese-dining-room-designs.md

 ![Pendant Light Focus](/interior-inspiration-website/posts/40-japanese-dining-room-designs/nn4598959_Professional_interior_design_photo_of_a_luxury_Japane_de1e01ff-5ba7-4108-b64f-fdac90a737da.png)

-Remember: These designs embrace the Japanese principle of "Ma" - the conscious use of negative space - creating rooms that feel both purposeful and peaceful.
+These designs embrace the Japanese principle of "Ma" - the conscious use of negative space - creating rooms that feel both purposeful and peaceful.